genellann/Signals/README.md

     }

 ### Problems
-- You have to have access to the object that the signal instance lives on in order to dispatch the signal.
+- You have to have a reference to the signal instance in order to dispatch the signal.
 - One to one ratio.

 ## BETTER WAY
-The Signals library is meant to be used as a singleton that can be accessed from anywhere in the code base at any time.
-The Signals library is basically a house where all your signal instances live.
+The Signals library is a...

 ### Example

     class MyClass {